 –Dr. Scott Loarie, Patterson Scholar and co-director of iNaturalist

 iNaturalist’s mission is to connect people to nature and generate scalable streams of high quality data for science and conservation.
-The core activity on iNaturalist that achieves both of these goals is (1) the sharing of observations of living things among a diverse community of participants and (2) the ensuing discussions and identifications that teach one another about nature and create high quality data to fill gaps in our understanding of the natural world.
+The core activities on iNaturalist that achieve both of these goals are (1) Facilitating the sharing of observations of diverse audiences and geographies (2) Encouraging discussions and identifications that teach one another about nature (3) Generating high quality data with scientific integrity to fill gaps in our understanding of the natural world (4) Transforming community generated data into useful services.
 For example, in February 2019, several naturalists and students found a strange fish washed ashore near Santa Barbara, CA. As described in this blogpost, by posting their find to iNaturalist, the observers collaborated with fish scientists in Australia to identify the species as a hoodwinker sunfish (Mola tecta)—a rare Australian fish not known from California.
 The Australian biologist who described the fish in 2014 herself was directly involved in the discussion on iNaturalist.
 This story made international headlines on news sites like CNN.

 While the fish example above illustrates the ability of iNaturalist to engage everyone from youth to scientists in making scientific discoveries together, the true power of iNaturalist is the unprecedented scale at which these goals are achieved.